 Directors' Duties and Climate Change - Avoiding 'Tragedy of the Horizons'

-Climate change has been identified as the ‘tragedy of the horizons’, implying that most regulators, policy makers, corporates and corporate directors don’t consider it in their decisions as its impacts are beyond their personal or professional time horizon.
+Climate change has been identified as the ‘tragedy of the horizons’, implying that most regulators, policy makers, corporates and corporate directors don’t factor it into decisions as its impacts are beyond their personal or professional time horizon.

-It then reviews any legal reasons for the inertia behind climate change decision making by directors, and looks for pathways allowing them to do so.
+It then reviews any legal reasons for the inertia behind climate change decision-making by directors, and looks for pathways for allowing them to do so.